Mayor Encourages Residents To Celebrate Beverley Virtual VE 75 Day

 At times of remembrance, the line ‘’We Will Remember Them’’ is solemnly spoken and remember them we will, not just those from our own and many other nations who fought against the forces of Hitler, but also the events themselves.
 But with the indomitable spirit our country possesses, wartime life continued, from the major events, such as falling bombs and the fear of invasion, to everyday occurrences ranging from making rations last, digging for victory, to drawing the blackout curtains.

 Beverley like any other town in the country was affected by the war.
 It saw many brave local men and women taking part in battles thousands of miles from home.
-Bombs fell on Beverley along Flemingate and on Cherry Tree Estate and gunfire from enemy aeroplanes rattled off the cobbles of Place.
+Bombs fell on Beverley along Flemingate and on Cherry Tree Estate and gunfire from enemy aeroplanes rattled off the cobbles of Saturday Market Place.
 From the Westwood, the sky could be seen glowing red and orange in the distance as nearby Hull became a victim of the blitz.

 Beverley commemorated the 60th VE Day anniversary in 2005, with a full programme of events and activities, such as Swing Bands, singing, dancing, teas parties and picnics, fancy dress, games, an open-air church service of ‘Remembrance’ and a very poignant military parade with a veterans march past, which brought a tear to the eye, and a smile too.